 Here Are 8 Easy Ways To Include Social And Emotional Learning In Your Classroom

-- Use cooperative learning strategies to help students learn to get along with each other, work together toward a common goal and respect others’ opinions.
+ONE: Use cooperative learning strategies to help students learn to get along with each other, work together toward a common goal and respect others’ opinions.

-- Give students responsibility for their classroom environment, for taking care of a class pet or for preparing for an activity.
+TWO: Give students responsibility for their classroom environment, for taking care of a class pet or for preparing for an activity.

-- Play games that teach social and emotional skills like sharing, taking turns, being a good loser/winner, how to manage disappointment and how to be a good teammate.
+THREE: Play games that teach social and emotional skills like sharing, taking turns, being a good loser/winner, how to manage disappointment and how to be a good teammate.

-- Conduct class meetings where students air their concerns and work to develop solutions to class problems.
+FOUR: Conduct class meetings where students air their concerns and work to develop solutions to class problems.

-- Provide choice in academic tasks so they learn how to make decisions and understand the consequences of their decisions.
+FIVE: Provide choice in academic tasks so they learn how to make decisions and understand the consequences of their decisions.

-- Include students in decision making about the running of the class.
+SIX: Include students in decision making about the running of the class.
 Discuss issues such as keeping the classroom tidy, how to make the classroom operate more smoothly, get feedback from students about how they enjoy your lessons and how effective they are.

-- Reinforce students by giving them specific feedback about social and emotional skills they are using effectively.
+SEVEN: Positively reinforce students by giving them specific feedback about social and emotional skills they are using effectively.

-- When discussing stories and biographies refer to the characters’ behaviour in relation to social and emotional skillseg Analyse decision making by examining a character’s behaviour, ‘How was Franklin the turtle’s decision apologise to his friend a good one?’ or ‘Why was Hamlet’s decision a poor one?’
+eg Analyse decision making by examining a character’s behaviour, ‘How was Franklin the turtle’s decision apologise to his friend a good one?’ or ‘Why was Hamlet’s decision a poor one?’